 OPEN SUMP WHOLE HOME FILTER CHANGE

-Filter changes for an open sump whole home water filtration system is a little different, but just as easy.
+Filter changes for an open sump whole home water filtration system are slightly different but manageable.
 Open sump systems can use large and standard capacity replacement filters.
 The filter change process is the same for each.

 WHOLE HOME WATER FILTRATION SYSTEM MAINTENANCE

-The only real water filtration system maintenance you have to perform is when the weather dips or it’s not being used for more than a month.
+The only real water filtration system maintenance you have to perform is when the weather dips or is not being used for more than a month.

 WHOLE HOME FILTRATION SYSTEM MAINTENANCE BEFORE VACATION

-If your home will be unoccupied for more than a month, there are several things you can do.
+If your home is going to be unoccupied for more than a month, there are several things you can do.

-Another option you have is unplugging your unit and draining the excess water from the system.
+Another option is unplugging your unit and draining the excess water from the system.
 This step should always be taken if there is potential for the water inside the unit to freeze.

 HOW TO PREVENT YOUR WATER FILTRATION SYSTEM FROM FREEZING

 If your Central Water Filtration system is located in a summer cabin or lake home, you run the risk of the water freezing in the system if it isn’t properly drained.
-There is an excessive weight hazard on this unit due to its size, so you should always have two or more people helping you drain your system.
-Not only will this help protect you, this will protect the system from slipping out of your hands and shattering on the ground.
+This unit has an excessive weight hazard due to its size, so you should always have two or more people helping you drain your system.
+This will help protect you and protect the system from slipping out of your hands and shattering on the ground.

 HOW TO DRAIN WATER FROM THE UNIT

-- Close shut-off valve on the house’s main water pipe
+- Close shut-off valve on the house’s primary water pipe.

-- Shift the stem in the single bypass valve to bypass, then close the inlet and outlet valve in a 3 valve bypass system, and open the bypass valve.
+- Shift the stem in the single bypass valve to bypass, close the inlet and outlet valve in a three-valve bypass system, and open the bypass valve.

-- Move system closer to the drain and slowly tip it over until the rim is on the piece of wood with the inlet and outlet over the drain
+- Move the system closer to the drain and slowly tip it over until the rim is on the piece of wood with the inlet and outlet over the drain.

-- Do NOT let the weight of the system rest on the inlet and outlet
+- Do not let the system’s weight rest on the inlet and outlet.

-When the system is done draining, leave it laying on the piece of wood so it’s in a horizontal position and the inlet and outlet are off the ground.
+When the system is done draining, leave it lying on the piece of wood so it’s in a horizontal position and the inlet and outlet are off the ground.

 When you return home and want to start using your central water filtration system again, lift the system upright and put it back in its old position.
-Check to make sure all the leadwire connectors are secure and the wiring is away from the valve gear.
-Plug the system back into the power source.
+Check to ensure all the lead wire connectors are secure and the wiring is away from the valve gear.
+Then, plug the system back into the power source.
 The system will automatically complete a Clean Rinse cycle and return to normal operation.